meltinglava/enor-autorwy/README.md

 pip install -r requirements.txt
 ```

+> [!TIP]
+> Dependency is automatically installed using the provided bat file

 ## Usage

 The script has to be placed in the base folder of your sectorfile (where .ese, .sct, .rwy files are located).

-Run the script either via terminal or via the provided .bat file.
+Run the script via the provided bat file, alternatively manually via terminal.

 If any of the following conditions are met at ENGM, the script will promt you to select a runway manually:
 - Low temprature